botlabs-gg/yagpdb-docs-v2/scripts/THIRD_PARTY_LICENSES.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# github-vscode-theme
+# nordtheme/visual-studio-code

-The modified GitHub Dark theme in github-dark-modified.json is adapted from https://github.com/primer/github-vscode-theme.
+The modified Nord theme in nord-dark.json is adapted from https://github.com/nordtheme/visual-studio-code.
 Its license is reproduced below:

 ---

-MIT License
+MIT License (MIT)

-Copyright (c) 2020 Primer
+Copyright (c) 2016-present Sven Greb <development@svengreb.de> (https://www.svengreb.de)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal